-Before the end of the 15-minute cycle, press and release the UNLOCK button on the RKE transmitter to unlock the doors and disarm the Vehicle Security Alarm System (if equipped).
-Then, prior to the end of the 15 minute cycle, press and release the START/STOP button.
+Before the end of the 15-minute cycle, push and release the UNLOCK button on the RKE transmitter to unlock the doors and disarm the Vehicle Security Alarm System (if equipped).
+Then, prior to the end of the 15-minute cycle, cycle the ignition to the ON/RUN position.